-(D) Height.

-- (i) General.
-Except as provided in this subparagraph, the maximum height of the structure containing the accessory dwelling unit cannot exceed the height of the main dwelling unit. - (ii) Accessory dwelling units located above detached garages maximum height is allowed in that Subdistrict.

-(E) Location.

-- (i) An accessory dwelling unit may not be located in front of a main structure. - (ii) The Board of Adjustment (BDA) may grant a special exception to authorize the placement of an accessory dwelling unit in front of a structure when, in the opinion of the board, the accessory dwelling unit: - (aa) will not adversely affect neighboring properties; - (bb) will not be contrary to the public interest; and - (cc) denial of the special exception will unduly burden the property.

-(F) Off-street parking.

-- (i) Except as provided in this paragraph, a minimum of one space is required. - (ii) Off-street parking is not required for an accessory dwelling unit located within 1,200 feet of a DART bus or transit stop. - (G) Stories.
-Maximum number of stories for an accessory dwelling unit is one. - (H) Utility meters.
-A lot with an accessory dwelling unit may be supplied by not more than two electrical utility services, and metered by not more than two electrical meters. - (I) Single family rental program.
-The rental unit must be registered in the city single family rental program.
+(ii) Attached accessory dwelling unit.
+Maximum floor area is the greater of 700 square feet or 25 percent of the main use.
+(D) Height. (i) General.
+Except as provided in this subparagraph, the ure containing the accessory dwelling unit must not exceed the height of the main dwelling u unit. (ii) For a detached garage containing an accessory dwelling unit above the structure the allowed in the Subdis mum structure height may not exceed the maximum structure height (E) Location. (i) An accessory dwelling unit may not be located in front of a main structure. - (ii) The Board of Adjustment (BDA) may grant a special accement of an accessory dwelling unit in front of a structure when, in accessory dwelling unit: (aa) will not adversely affect neighboring properties; (bb) will not be contrary to the public interest; and (cc) denial of the special exception will unduly burden the property.
+(F) Off-street parking. space is required. (i) Except as provided in this paragraph, a minimum of one unit located within 1,2 200 fee (ii) Off-street parking is not required for an accessory dwelling t of a DART bus or transit stop. is one.
+(G) Stories.
+Maximum number of stories for an accessory dwelling unit supplied by not more electrical meters.
+(H) e than Utility meters.
+A lot with an accessory dwelling unit may be two electrical utility services, and metered by not more than two 41 (I) Single family rental program.
+The rental unit must be registered in the city single family rentai p Drogram.